Microchip-MPLAB-Harmony/usb_apps_device/apps/printer_basic/readme.md

 - Use the USB micro-B port J201 to connect the USB Device to the USB Host PC.
 - LED2 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- The CDC USB (UART to USB) interface on this board is served by the DEBUG_USB connector J700.
+Connecting this to the PC will create a COM port on the PC Host.

 ### <a name="config_9"></a> [SAM9X60-EK Evaluation Board](https://www.microchip.com/developmenttools/ProductDetails/DT100126)

 - Setup the SD card
-    - Download harmony MPU bootstrap loader from this [location](https://github.com/Microchip-MPLAB-Harmony/at91bootstrap/blob/sam9x60ek/boot.bin)
+    - Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_9x60_ek.X/binaries/boot.bin).
-    - Copy the downloaded boot loader binary (boot.bin) and generated application binary (harmony.bin)into the SD card
+    - Copy the downloaded boot loader binary (boot.bin) and generated application binary (harmony.bin) into the SD card.
-    - Insert the SD card into the SDMMC connector J4 on the board
+    - Insert the SD card into the SDMMC connector J4 on the board.
-- Connect the USB port J22 on board to the computer using a micro USB cable (to enable debug com port)
+    - Reset the board by pressing the Push Button SW3.
-- Jumpers J20, J21 and J13 must be open.
+- Jumpers J20, J21, and J13 must be open.
 - Jumper J2 and J3 must be shorted.
-- Use USB Micro B connector (J7) on the board to connect the USB Device to the USB Host PC.
+- Connect the USB Micro-B port J22 on board to the computer using a micro USB cable (to enable the debug com port).
+The USB COM port interface on this port is used to transfer demonstration application messages to a PC.
+- Connect the USB Micro-B Connector (J7) on the board to the computer using a micro USB cable.
-- LED D1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- LED D1 indicates USB Device Configuration Set Complete event (The USB device functionality has been activated by the USB Host).
     ![SAM9X60-EK Evaluation Board](images/sam9x60_evk.png)

-    **Note:** Reset push button on SAM9X60 EK is labeled as SW3

-### <a name="config_3"></a> [SAM E54 Xplained Pro Board](https://www.microchip.com/developmenttools/productdetails/atsame54-xpro)
+### <a name="config_3"></a> [SAME54 Xplained Pro Board](https://www.microchip.com/developmenttools/productdetails/atsame54-xpro)

 - Use TARGET USB connector on the board to connect the USB Device to the USB Host PC.
+- The CDC USB (UART to USB) interface on this board is served by the EDBG connector (DEBUG_USB).
+Connecting this to the PC will create a COM port on the PC Host.
 - LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).